thomas-griffiths/m365-ti/Postman/how-to.md

 How to use

-Import this file into Postman (Import → Raw text).
+Import M365-TI-POC.json into Postman (Import → Raw text).

 Select your environment containing the variables (no secrets live in the collection).